steven-barkley/Get-My-Hours/README.md

 So I am not contributing to repo or starting on assignment.
 I don't want to be a B.S. person.
 I am focused primarily on fitness but I can do incremental work just a bit at a time with the right guide line.
 I just need the mental strength.

 I am sacrificing my future for my present.
 I work and gym but do not focus on my commits.
 I only need to do one line of writing and I neglect it.
-It's only what I deem most important but not what I treat as most important. gggggggg
+It's only what I deem most important but not what I treat as most important.

+I did no studies to on account of my poor sleep schedule and no focus at work consider setting up hours for a specific performance.